jpegleg/dwarven-toolbox/README.md

 Large numbers can be handled using additional crate if you feel the need to implement support for that!
 See https://docs.rs/num-bigint/latest/num_bigint/ for more information on that subject.

+#### Pure BASH vs toolbox'd BASH

-Here is an example script using some of them together:
+Here is an example script using some of the dwarven-toolbox math utilties together within BASH:

 ```
 #!/usr/bin/env bash